 |New data sovereignty requirements||Scaling to meet market demands|

-Your migration motivation can also help you reflect on the strategic goals and outcomes that you would like to achieve by migrating to Azure.
-The next step is to identify and plan a migration path to Azure that is tailored for your workloads.
-Azure Migrate: Server Assessment tool helps you assess on-premises workloads and provides guidance and tools to help you migrate.
+Identifying your motivation helps you to pin down your strategic migration goals.
+The next step is to identify and plan a migration path that's tailored for your workloads.
+The Azure Migrate: Discovery and Assessment tool helps you to assess on-premises workloads, and provides guidance and tools to help you migrate.

 Understand your digital estate